siorai/FAQ/General Tabs/Tapper Tab.md

 # Tapper Page
 The main screen.
 This is where you will tap for profit and collect chests.
-As you continue to tap, you will see a multiplier that will grow.
-Initially this only affects your tap profit but can later affect other features.
-Occasionally, you will see critical hits that provide bonus currency.
-This will build your basic currency.
+When you tap on the screen, A multiplier starts.
+As long as you tap this will grow up to x5*.
-On this screen you will see pop-ups that include daily gifts, random chests, your taps per second (at the bottom) and a minimized version of your panels.
+Occasionally your taps can crit giving you a boost in profit On this Screen you will also see Daily Gifts, tps(Taps per Second, on bottom left) and a minimized version of your panels.

+\ * There is an enhancable that is multiplied into this value